Orange County Property Division Attorneys

 Lawyers Assisting Clients Involved in Property Division Disputes throughout Los Angeles and Orange County

-One of the most contentious issues in many divorces is the way that property will be divided between the couple.
-California is a community property state, which means that any assets that acquired during the marriage while the couple is living together will be divided equally between them unless there is an agreement to the contrary.
+One of the most contentious issues in many divorces is the way that property will be divided between the parties.
+California is a community property state, which means that any asset that is acquired during the marriage, while the couple is living together will be divided equally between them unless there is an agreement to the contrary.
 Any property that is owned separately before the marriage continues to be separate property, as is any property that is obtained by one spouse as a gift or is inherited.
 Importantly, separate property can be “transmuted” (converted) into community property if it is commingled.

 Request a Free Consultation

 The term “property” can refer to tangible property, intangible property, or real estate.